-We believe you should have full control and maximum flexibility when configuring your spectrometer.
+We believe you should have full control and maximum flexibility when configuring your VIS spectrometer.
 That’s why we offer so many build-to-print options for range, resolution, detector cooling, and sample coupling – backing each with our advice and experience.
 Learn more about each below, or contact us to discuss the best options for your application.

 SLIT WIDTH: Defining Resolution

-SAMPLE COUPLING: Fiber, free-space, or integrated laser?
+SAMPLE COUPLING: Fiber or free-space?

 DETECTOR COOLING: Controlling noise